destination-earth-digital-twins/deode-workflow-docs/docs/_sources/markdown_docs/development_guide.md.txt

 Describes best practices and guidelines for development in the Deode-Workflow repository.

 ## Best practices
+- Assignee should not merge before the PR has been reviewed and approved (see below on how to request reviewer(s)).
+- Assignee and PR author refer to the same person by default.
-- Authors of PRs should not merge themself - Instead request a reviewer and an assignee.
-Assignee is responsible for merging.
+- Assignee is responsible for merging.
 - Assignee and reviewer may not be the same person.
-- Authors of PRs are responsible for ensuring that the PR is up to date with the base branch before merging.
+- Assignee is responsible for ensuring that the PR is up to date with the base branch before merging.
-- Assignees should not merge PRs that have failing tests.
+- Assignee should not merge PRs that have failing tests.
 - Commits to `master` and `develop` branches should only be via PRs.
-- We rely on the good sense of both author and reviewer.
+- We rely on the good sense of both assignee and reviewer.

+### Requesting and accepting/declining reviews
+- To request a review of a PR, the assignee invites one or more persons to review.
+- The invited reviewers accept/decline the invitation by adding a comment to the PR like “I’m on it” or “I’ll not review”.
+- After 48 hours, the assignee removes the reviewers that haven't responded.
+- Repeat, if none of the invited reviewers were able to review.
+Minimum one reviewer is required.

-### Checklist for authors
+### Checklist for assignee
 - ✔️ Make sure your local environment is correctly initialised as described in the [README](https://github.com/destination-earth-digital-twins/Deode-Workflow/blob/develop/README.md) file.
 - ✔️ Use forks for your changes
 - ✔️ If not up-to-date, update your fork with the changes from the target branch (use `pull` with `--rebase` option if possible).
 - ✔️ Describe what the PR contains.
 - ✔️ Ensure your PR does not contain seperate features.